 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-Full and safe access was not available to the roof void area due access restrictions, insulation material, partial flooring and personal possessions.
-No full view of the roof coverings could be made due to the orientation and access restrictions of the property.
-Properties built prior to 1999 may contain elements of an asbestos material however an asbestos survey has not been carried out.
+Full and safe access was not available to the roof void area due to access restrictions, insulation material, partial flooring and personal possessions.
+Properties built prior to 1999 may contain elements of an asbestos material